whyweexist/Navigator/README.md

 # Pravaah

-Navigator- High Performance Mutual Funds Analysis Platform with over 200+ listed funds of all the asset management companies present in Pakistan.
+Navigator- High Performance Mutual Funds Analysis Platform with over 200+ listed funds of all the asset management companies present.

 Provides a detailed analysis of funds with the following features: